 Surface Transportation Board (Board).

-Notice of vacancies on the Railroad-Shipper Transportation Advisory Council (RSTAC) and solicitation of nominations.
+Notice of vacancy on the Railroad-Shipper Transportation Advisory Council (RSTAC) and solicitation of nominations.

-The Board hereby gives notice of vacancies on RSTAC for (1) a representative of a small shipper; and (2) a representative for a Class I railroad.
-The Board is soliciting suggestions for candidates to fill these vacancies.
+The Board hereby gives notice of a vacancy on RSTAC for an at-large (public interest) representative.
+The Board is soliciting suggestions for candidates to fill this vacancy.

 Start Further Info